 At Rockefeller, I became interested in the molecular mechanisms of signal transduction, specifically how phosphorylation can switch a signaling protein from an “off” state to an “on” state.
 The way this often works is by allostery, where a portion of the protein is autoinhibitory in the dephosphorylated state, but becomes stimulatory upon phosphorylation.

 I did my thesis work in John Kuriyan’s lab, where I studied the regulation of the type I TGF-β receptor (TβR-I), a serine/threonine kinase that is important for development and homeostasis.
-In doing so, I collaborated extensively with Joan Massagué, Chair of the Cancer Biology and Genetics Program here at Sloan Kettering, and a leader in the study TGF-β signaling.
+In doing so, I collaborated extensively with Joan Massagué, [then] Chair of the Cancer Biology and Genetics Program here at Sloan Kettering, and a leader in the study TGF-β signaling.

 TβR-I is regulated by phosphorylation of the GS region, a little stretch of amino acids that’s just N-terminal in the kinase domain.
 It had been shown in Joan’s lab that you need four to five phosphate groups in the GS region in order to fully activate the kinase.
 I became very interested in how this process actually works.
 We solved the structure of unphosphorylated TβR-I, which included the GS region and the kinase domain, in complex with another protein called FKBP12, which binds to TβR-I and stabilizes its inhibitory conformation.